Why We Should Stop Using the Term Car “Accident”

 They hope that by raising awareness about using the correct term in describing a vehicle collision, we will acknowledge that driving is a huge responsibility that requires we act responsibly while behind the wheel.
 By more accurately describing these incidents, the campaign hopes we will practice safe driving behaviors and realize that our choices behind the wheel matter.

 At Goldberg Finnegan, we have seen firsthand the devastation that can result because of a driver’s decision to text and drive, drive while drunk, or to ignore traffic laws.
-That is why our team of car crash attorneys are committed to helping injury victims recover the compensation they deserve after a car crash.
+That is why our team of Silver Spring, MD car crash attorneys are committed to helping injury victims recover the compensation they deserve after a car crash.